bekencorp/bk_avdk/docs/bk7258/en/projects/media/doorbell_4M/index.rst

     After decoding, the YUV is encoded with H264 and transmitted to the mobile phone for display via WIFI (864X480).

 .. hint::
-    If you do not have cloud account permissions, you can use debug mode to set the local area network TCP image transmission method.
+    If you do not have cloud account permissions, you can use debug mode to set the local area network TCP/UDP image transmission method.

 5. Code explanation